Margaret Orbell: Awards

-Contemporary Māori Writing (1970) came second in the 1971 James Wattie Book of the Year Award.
+Contemporary Maori Writing (1970) came second in the 1971 James Wattie Book of the Year Award.
 The judging panel said it "could well become a standard work in the special field it covered", and praised its editorial work and the material covered.
+The Natural World of the Maori (1985) received third place in the 1985 competition.

-Traditional Songs of the Māori (1975), with co-author Mervyn McLean, received the Award for Non-Fiction at the inaugural New Zealand Book Awards in 1976.
+Traditional Songs of the Maori (1975), with co-author Mervyn McLean, received the Award for Non-Fiction at the inaugural New Zealand Book Awards in 1976.
 Illustrated Encyclopedia of Māori Myth and Legend (1995), Songs of a Kaumatua: As sung by Kino Hughes (2002) and Birds of Aotearoa: A Natural and Cultural History (2003) were finalists in the New Zealand Book Awards.

-Personal life

-In 1963, Orbell married Gordon Walters, a New Zealand artist.
-They had two children.